UoMResearchIT/matlab-novice/episodes/05-scripts.md

 As you can see, the script ran every line of code in the script in order, and created any variable we asked for.
 Having the code in the script makes it much easier to follow what we are doing, and also make changes.
 For example, if we now want to look at patient 8, all we need to do is change the number in lines 10, 11 and 12.
-We can actually do a bit better, and replace that number for a variable `patient_number`.
+We can actually do a bit better, and replace that number with a variable `patient_number`.

 This variable needs to exist before it is used, so lets insert it before computing the patient statistics, like so: